Abul Hasan Qutb Shah: Administration

 The early Qutb Shahi sultans prohibited Hindus from observing their religious festivals, states Annemarie Schimmel – a scholar of Islamic studies.
-During the reign of Muhammad Quli Qutb Shah (1580–1611), who was a more tolerant ruler, the Hindus were allowed to observe their religious festivals like Diwali and Holi in open.
+During the reign of Muhammad Quli Qutb Shah (1580–1611), who was a more tolerant ruler, the Hindus were allowed to openly observe their religious festivals like Diwali and Holi.
 This policy was extended by Abul Hasan Qutb Shah, who appointed Brahmin Hindus such as Madanna and Akkanna brothers as ministers in charge of tax collection and exchequer.
 The two brothers introduced many reforms and became very powerful.
 However, this led to significant factionalism between the Muslim elites and the rising power of the Brahmin Hindus.
 The Muslim faction reached out to Aurangzeb, who sent a regiment led by his son to attack Golconda.
 They beheaded Madanna and Akkanna, along with plundering the property and killing many more Hindus in administrative positions of the Qutb Shahi dynasty.
 Shortly thereafter, Abul Hasan Qutb Shah was jailed by Aurangzeb.
 With his death in prison, the Qutb Shahi dynasty came to an end.

 Imprisonment, death and burial

 Under the orders of the Mughal emperor Aurangzeb, Tana Shan was arrested and imprisoned in the Daulatabad Fort (near Aurangabad).
 He died there after twelve years of captivity.
 When the sultan died, he was buried in a modest grave at Khuldabad, within the shrine of Shah Raju Qattal, a Sufi saint whose descendant Razi al-din Raju Qattal was held in great reverence by the sultan.
-With the death of Abul Hasan Qutub Shah, the Qutb Shahi dynasty ended and the region came under the control of the Mughal Dynasty.
-It became a part of the six Mughal provinces in the Deccan.
+With the death of Abul Hasan Qutub Shah, the Qutb Shahi dynasty ended and the region became part of the six Mughal provinces in the Deccan.
 Mahabat Khan, who was initially the commander of the Qutb Shahi army and had switched loyalty to the Mughals, was appointed the governor of Golconda, laying the foundations for the Hyderabad State under the Nizams by Aurangzeb.